Emmotes/ic_spoilers/docs/ezmerelda.md

     "id": 1979,
     "flavour_text": "",
     "description": {
         "desc": "While Ezmerelda is in the formation, 0-2 \"Mist\" enemies can spawn with each wave.
-When a \"Mist\" enemy is defeated, an enemy whose type matches one of Ezmerelda's favored foe appears from the mist, and all nearby enemies gain the Training Montage debuff."
+When a \"Mist\" enemy is defeated, an enemy whose type matches one of Ezmerelda's favored foes appears from the mist, and all nearby enemies gain the Training Montage debuff."
     },
     "effect_keys": [
         {